 - Experience a brand new set of topics and faculty for the advanced track (advanced topic descriptors).
 See the schedule for topics and presenters.

-- Interact with expert presenters, which include a balance of school district and parent perspectives and a blend of prior and new faculty (see faculty listing), including the following prominent attorneys from several states: Laura Anthony (Ohio), Maria Blaeuer (Maryland), Laura Gillis (Massachusetts), Michele Kule-Korgood (New York), Isabel Machado (New Jersey), Deborah Mattison (Alabama), Michael Stafford (Delaware), Jennifer Valverdi (New Jersey), Mark Weber (Illinois), and Pennsylvania attorneys Jeffrey Champagne, William Culleton, Andrew Faust, Hollie John, Dennis McAndrews, Brooke Say, Gabrielle Sereni, and Dr. Perry Zirkel.
+- Interact with expert presenters, which include a balance of school district and parent perspectives and a blend of prior and new faculty (see faculty listing), including the following prominent attorneys from several states: Laura Anthony (Ohio), Maria Blaeuer (Maryland), Laura Gillis (Massachusetts), Michele Kule-Korgood (New York), Isabel Machado (New Jersey), Deborah Mattison (Alabama), Jennifer Rosen Valverde (New Jersey), Michael Stafford (Delaware), Mark Weber (Illinois), and Pennsylvania attorneys Jeffrey Champagne, William Culleton, Andrew Faust, Hollie John, Dennis McAndrews, Brooke Say, Gabrielle Sereni, and Dr. Perry Zirkel.
 Additionally, the Section 504 Coordinators Institute features long-time Section 504 coordinator Lisa Hardcastle (Texas).

 - Keep up-to-date on the latest significant cases under the IDEA and Section 504, including a National Case Law Update by Dr. Perry Zirkel.